 The Fanna catalogue gives the sources, in fifteen European libraries, of the manuscripts used for the thematic incipits of all of the movements of 401 instrumental works that Vivaldi did not publish, but omits fragmentary and unfinished pieces, and those of uncertain attribution, helpful as these might have been in providing clues to the authorship of other music.
 Nor does Fanna describe the differences between one manuscript version and another, beyond such vague statements as “The orchestra in the Naples mss. requires fewer instruments,” “This manuscript contains an additional Adagio,” “The second movement is different in this version.”
 But what are the changes in instrumentation in the Naples copy?
 Why, in a so-called complete edition, was this extra Adagio not included?
 And in what ways do the two versions of that second movement differ?
 Moreover, since approximately a hundred works exist in two or more versions, these should have been cross-indexed, and the movements that Vivaldi adapted from operas noted.

-While Fanna’s guide was being prepared for the press, Peter Ryom, a Danish musicologist working in Poland and Scandinavia, found fourteen previously unknown instrumental works (as well as eighteen copies of known ones), to each composition, whether single movement or full-length length opera.
+While Fanna’s guide was being prepared for the press, Peter Ryom, a Danish musicologist working in Poland and Scandinavia, found fourteen previously unknown instrumental works (as well as eighteen copies of known ones),1 and, of course, compiled his own catalogue, assigning a number from 1 to 768 (and the abbreviation “R.V.,” Ryom Verzeichnis)2 to each composition, whether single movement or full-length length opera.
 His first findings are included at the end of the Fanna volume, thereby exposing a weakness in the systems of both: that newly discovered works can be assimilated only as addenda and not in their proper order.

 This article is available to online subscribers only.